MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-about-production-orders.md

 - How much time was spent working on the order
 - Quantity of the parent item produced

-This information can be recorded manually or through automatic reporting, according to the items setup in the Flushing Method field.
+This information can be recorded manually or through automatic reporting, according to the setup in the Flushing Method field of item and work centre.

 ### <a name="material-consumption"></a>Material Consumption
 The application offers a variety of options for how a manufacturing company might want to record material consumption.
 For example, material consumption may be recorded manually, which might be desirable if there are frequent component substitutions or greater than expected scrap.

-Consumption of materials may be processed through the consumption journal, but also may be recorded automatically by application, known as automatic reporting.
+Consumption of materials may be processed through the [consumption journal](production-how-to-post-consumption.md), but also may be recorded automatically by application, known as automatic reporting (flushing).
 The reporting methods are:

 -   Manual
 -   Forward